 With social media, when your friend likes a restaurant or a movie, you can be pretty sure it’s actually them who’s doing it.

 A like, tweet or +1 is just as valuable as a review or ad, especially if your app has a social component.

 Try to engage in conversations with your potential customers, don’t just spam links on Twitter or Facebook.

 Find the places where people are asking for what you’re offering and share it with them.
-Try not to let this come across as a marketing spiel – it will turn people off immediately in the world of social media.
+Try not to let this come across as a marketing spiel.
+It will turn people off immediately in the world of social media.

 As Google continues to refine its algorithms, this is going to be just as important as effective content marketing for SEO.

-7 Get reviews for your app
+7. Get reviews for your app

 The great thing about review sites is that you feel like you’re getting an honest opinion rather than an advertising spiel.

 Check out some of the following review sites and get some opinion floating around your app: